MrSoulPenguin/DrainCheck/README.md

 Should be used as a way to see where to start looking for vulnerabilities. **Should not be used as a set in stone check**.

+Also, I know the vulnerablity only impacts ``ObjectInputStreams``.
+But just to be safe, this also checks for ``ObjectOutputStreams`` aswell.

 ## Usage
 Download the latest DrainCheck jar from the [releases](https://github.com/MrSoulPenguin/DrainCheck/releases).
 Along with run_scan.bat or run_scan.sh depending on if you are running Windows or Linux respectively.